Negotiation Skills Online Course

 Week 1: Introduction & Overview

-Welcome and introduction; course overview and goals; your learning goals; brief context; common negotiation challenges; common negotiation styles; buddy call and assignment
+Welcome and introduction; course overview and goals; your learning goals; brief context; common negotiation challenges; common negotiation styles; Buddy Session details

 Introduce Four Cornerstones - four fundamental principles key to negotiation success; explore how each supports us before and during negotiations.
-Contains a surprise 5th cornerstone – cheeky.
+Contains a surprise 5th cornerstone.

 Share seven tactics or ‘habits’ proven to support successful negotiations by strengthening your negotiating position and building your confidence.
 Identify which habits will support you best where you are right now.

-Explore the 3 Cs of confident negotiations: creativity, communication and connection.
-We will also revisit course goals; review your key learning; considering what’s next for your learning and development.
+Methods for managing our emotions; growth mindset: building resilience for greater self-confidence; the 3 Cs of confident negotiations; revisit course goals; review your key learning; consider what’s next for your learning and development.

-Lead From Within/Sarah Durrant reserves the right to update content from time to time to optimise the learning outcomes of this course.
+Lead From Within reserves the right to update content from time to time to optimise the learning outcomes of this course.

 Bonus content!
 Expert interviews

-You will also have access to exclusive 'expert Interviews'.
-A small archive of one-to-one conversations with leading librarians and other specialists sharing their negotiating knowledge, wisdom and expertise recorded specifically to support your learning and development.
+You will also have access to exclusive 'expert Interviews' - a collection of one-to-one conversations with leading librarians and other specialists sharing their negotiating knowledge, wisdom and expertise recorded specifically to support your learning and development.
 Stream or download to listen to later.
+This collection will be updated and the recording quality improved.

 Is this course for you?